 The breathtaking alps are not the only thing this magical country has to offer.
 Go for a stroll through one of Switzerland’s picturesque cities to witness medieval European architecture and artistic fountains eloquently combined with modern technology.

-Whether your preference is to hike through the alps or wander through lively city streets, Switzerland has it all.
+Whether your preference is hiking the Tour du Mont Blanc or wander through lively city streets, Switzerland has it all.
 Here are five top-notch travel tips to make your Switzerland dream come true!

 Get a Swiss Travel Pass